Achieving Positive Covert Capacity over MIMO AWGN Channels: Can We Overcome the square-Root Law?

 Moreover, a lower bound on the number of transmit antennas that achieves a predefined target probability of detection, $\delta_{kl}$, is given by:

-where $W_{-1}$ is a branch of the Lambert function\footnote{Bounds on and applications of the $W_{-1}$ branch of the Lambert function can be found in \cite{Lambert}.}. \end{theorem}

-\begin{proof} The full proof can be found in Appendix \ref{App:proof_prop1}.
-A brief sketch is as follows.
-Since Alice transmits in the spatial transmit signature in the directional cosine of Bob's channel, it suffices only to investigate the KL constraint as $N_a$ goes to infinity.
-We use the spatial transmit direction of Willie and the maximum transmit power aimed at Bob's spatial transmit direction to show that the KL constraint is satisfied as $N_a$ goes to infinity.
-Further, to estimate the number of transmit antennas that achieves a predefined target probability of detection, $\delta_{kl}$, the maximum transmit power that satisfies the given probability of detection is given by solving the KL constraint as a function of Bob's spatial transmit direction. \end{proof}
+where $W_{-1}$ is a branch of the Lambert function\footnote{Bounds on and applications of the $W_{-1}$ branch of the Lambert function can be found in \cite{Lambert}.}. \end{theorem} \begin{IEEEproof} The full proof can be found in Appendix \ref{App:proof_prop1}.
+We give a brief sketch as follows.
+With unknown Willie's CSI, Alice transmits in the spatial transmit signature in the directional cosine of Bob's channel.
+It suffices only to investigate the KL constraint for a sufficiently large number of transmit antennas.
+Utilizing the antenna array design, we show that the KL constraint is satisfied as $N_a$ goes to infinity, i.e., Willie does not receive the transmitted signal at all.
+Further, to estimate the number of transmit antennas that achieves a predefined target probability of detection, $\delta_{kl}$, we solve the KL constraint using the maximum transmit power. \end{IEEEproof}

-\begin{remark} This result suggests that even without the knowledge of Willie's CSI, the maximal covert coding rate of unit-rank MIMO AWGN channels is asymptotically not diminishing and converges to the maximal coding rate of unit-rank MIMO AWGN channels.
-Hence, Alice can transmit $\mathcal{O}(n)$ nats covertly and reliably for a fixed blocklength under some conditions.
-Thus, Alice can asymptotically achieve the capacity of unit-rank MIMO AWGN channels without being detected. \end{remark}
+This result suggests that even without the knowledge of Willie's CSI, the maximal covert coding rate of unit-rank MIMO AWGN channels is asymptotically (with the number of transmit antennas) not diminishing and converges to the maximal coding rate of unit-rank MIMO AWGN channels.
+Hence, Alice can transmit $\mathcal{O}(n)$ nats covertly and reliably under some conditions.
+Thus, for a sufficiently large number of transmit antennas, Alice can achieve the capacity of unit-rank MIMO AWGN channels without being detected.